fred1599/Youtube-Zik/README.md

 	- "Collection" folder created on app launch if doesn't exist
 	- Right click a BLUE music to download it
 	- A RED music means that you already own it
-	- You can't download twice the same musi
+	- You can't download twice the same music
 	- Added a "More Results" button to fecth more (actually 17 results)
 	- Added mp3/mp4 download format choice